 Blake Robison, Artistic Director; Cincinnati Playhouse in the Park, Cincinnati, OH

 Eric Rosen, Artistic Director; Kansas City Repertory Theatre Company, Kansas City, MO

 Michael S. Rosenberg, Managing Director, La Jolla Playhouse, La Jolla, CA

 Tim Sanford, Artistic Director; Playwrights Horizons, New York, NY

 John Douglas Thompson, Actor; New York, NY

-Meiyin Wang, Director, Devised Theater Iniative and Co-Director, Under the Radar Festival, New York, NY
+Meiyin Wang, Director, Devised Theater Iniative and Co-Director, Under the Radar Festival; New York, NY

 Robert P. Warren, President; William and Eva Fox Foundation, Bethesda, MD